ryanirl/CraigslistScraper/README.md

 **Note:** CraigslistScraper is for personal use and data science only.

-Craigslist Scraper is a web scraper for craigslist, Users define their searches then Craigslist Scraper pulls all ads and ad data from the defined search and places it neatly inside of a JSON file.
-The files that are created might look something like:
+CraigslistScraper is a web scraper for craigslist.
+Users define what they would like to search for then CraigslistScraper pulls ad data from their defined search and places it neatly inside of a JSON file.
+The file structure might look something like this:

 ```
 data